aras-aras/CalendarApp/UML-Sequence-Diagram.md

 [TODO] UML Sequence Diagram deliverable

+(check the iteration guide on moodle for more details on this deliverable, later on).